tatsiana-makers/domain-modelling/README.md

 ```
 As a librarian
 So that the public can read my books
-I would like a book to have a name and an author
+I would like a book to have a title and an author
 ```

 ```